WillsonSmith/mapkit-component/readme.md

 - Run `npm install my-component --save`
 - Add an import to the npm packages `import my-component;`
 - Then you can use the element anywhere in your template, JSX, html etc

+### Functionality

+As it is now, this component lets you put a map on a page with pins on the map.
+You can have as many pins as you want.
+More features will be added in future versions.